christianp/accessible-teaching-msp/things-you-can-do.md

 processed and referred to over time, unlike spoken communication, which is instant and quickly forgotten ( [Howard & Sedgewick, 2021](../bibliography/#Howard)).
-Written communication allows students to refer back to information as needed, reducing unnecassary cognitive load and helping them stay organized.
+Written communication allows students to refer back to information as needed, reducing unnecessary cognitive load and helping them stay organized.

 Additionally, students with physical disabilities may also struggle with